hjjg200/go-together/README.md

 func(lr *LockerRoom) Unlock(key interface{})
 ```

-Attempts to unlock the mutex of the given key.
+Attempts to unlock the mutex for the given key.

 ## <a name="RailSwitch" href="#">type RailSwitch</a>